Dr. Larsen SCUBA diving with the marine biology class on Roatan.

 In search of the Iowa-listed Baltimore checkerspot butterfly

-Conducting prescribed burns is essential to maintaining healthy prairie ecosystems.
+As one of Luther's "burn bosses", Dr. Larsen conducts prescribed burns which are essential to maintaining healthy prairie ecosystems.

-Surveying for ottoe skippers and other rare butterflies in Allamakee County
+Surveying for rare ottoe skippers and other butterflies on hill prairies in Allamakee County.

 I am an entomologist with special interests in prairie ecology and insect behavior, and have been teaching in the Department of Biology at Luther since 1993.
-Along with keeping up with my family (my lovely wife, 3 kids plus a son-in-law, and our dog), I have a variety of other interests.
+Along with keeping up with my family (my lovely wife, 3 kids plus a son-in-law and daughter-in-law, and our dog), I have a variety of other interests.

 One interest involves understanding the interactions between science and the Christian faith, especially the area of creation care, looking at our relationship to the environment and our responsibilities as stewards of creation.
 I am a member of Decorah Covenant Church.